 How to Make Meatballs That Are Perfectly Juicy and Delicious

 - Ground Meat: Choose from ground beef, veal, pork, Italian sausage, lamb, bison, turkey, and/or chicken.
 Some recipes call for a mix of two or more ground meats.
 Lean ground meat works well and makes the meatballs more healthful.
-Assume 1 pound of ground meat will make about 24 meatballs, or four to six servings.

-Combine the Meatball Ingredients
+Step 1: Combine the Meatball Ingredients

 In a large bowl stir together all of the ingredients except the ground meat.
 Stir in the ground meat and mix well until all of the ingredients are evenly distributed.

-Portion the Meatballs
+Step 2: Portion and Roll the Meatballs

-Ways to Cook Meatballs
+Step 3: Cook Meatballs

 How to Freeze Meatballs

 Consider making extra meatballs so you will have enough to freeze for another meal.
 Place cooked meatballs in a single layer on a baking sheet.
 Freeze them overnight, then repack in resealable freezer bags, date, and return to the freezer.
-Use the meatballs within 2 months.
+Use the homemade meatballs within 2 months.